 This error can occur if Windows OS fails to locate the DLL library which the system needs to access during startup.
 It could also occur if could happen if the DLL is not in a directory specified in the path or if the DLL has gone missing or corrupted.
 This error is commonly seen if you have removed a malware infection – but a DLL file has been left behind.

-Failed to load DLL file
+Failed to load DLL file on Windows

 If you face this error, here are a few things you could try: